epicTCK/BottlesOfCokeBash/README.md

 99 bottles of of whaterver you want in bash.
 This version only works on mac OS X. Great for pranks, or when you are bored run `chmod a+x pathToFile` to make executable.
 to run the program, type
 `./pathToFile drinkType`

-To make a command for this, run
+--Make a command for it--
 `nano ~/.bash_profile`
 then add
 `alias bottles = function _bottles{./pathTo_Bottles.sh  "$@";}`

 now you can type `bottles` in the terminal, then `_bottles drinkType` to run at any time.

-hit command + ',' to get to terminal preferences.
+But that is two commands... the lazy way to fix this is: hit command + ',' to get to terminal preferences.
 Then click on shell and put `bottles` as startup command
 any time you type `_bottles drinkType` in the terminal now, the program will run.
 You now have a 99 bottles of beer program with it's own terminal command!!